betagouv/check-url-action/README.md

-# stats-action
+# check-url-action

-"Github action that checks the presence of a specific page on url and report results as JSON.
+Github action that checks the presence of a specific page on url and report results as JSON.

 ## Usage